-Everything you need to know and how and why to visit the Ancient Mycenae archaeological site.
-See the Grave Circles, the Treasury of Atreus (the Tomb of Agamemnon), and the spectacular Lion Gate, only 120 kilometers from Athens.
+The Mycenae Lion Gate is the only Bronze Age monument still surviving in Greece and it stands at the entrance to the greatest citadel of the Ancient Mycenaens.
+Here’s everything you need to know about how and why to visit, what to see, and where to stay.
+See the Grave Circles, the Treasury of Atreus (the Tomb of Agamemnon), and the spectacular Lion Gate, only 120 kilometers from Athens and a stone’s throw from lovely Nafplio.

 How to get to Ancient Mycenae